-Annual Cash Incentive Compensation is paid subject to achievement of our annual financial and operating goals and an assessment of the executives' performance against individual and company performance goals.
-In recognition of an excellent year of financial and operating performance, our CEO's 2014 Annual Cash Incentive compensation was increased to \$3,500,000, from his 2013 payout of \$3,000,000.
-In addition, two of our other NEOs also received increases in their Annual Cash Incentive Compensation for their performance in 2014.
+Annual Cash Incentive Compensation is paid subject to achievement of our annual financial and operating goals, as well as an assessment of the executives' performance against individual and company performance goals.
+The 2015 Annual Incentive Compensation awards made to our NEOs reflect our continued positive performance in 2015.
+For 2015, our CEO's Annual Cash Incentive compensation remained consistent with the 2014 payout of \$3,500,000.
+Mr. Contis received an increase in his Annual Cash Incentive compensation for his outstanding performance in 2015, from \$500,000 in 2014 to \$1,250,000.
+For our other NEOs, the Annual Cash Incentive Compensation declined as compared to 2014.

-For more information on our Annual Cash Incentive Compensation, see page 25.
+For more information on our Annual Cash Incentive Compensation, see page 24.

-Performance-Based LTIP Awards granted to NEOs over the past four years are earned based on three-year TSR performance on both an absolute basis and relative to the S&P 500 Index and to the MSCI U.S. REIT Index.
+Performance-Based LTIP Awards are granted to NEOs based on three-year TSR performance on both an absolute basis and relative to the S&P 500 Index and MSCI U.S. REIT Index (RMS).
 Earned LTIP awards have a two-year post-performance service vesting requirement.
-For more information on our performance-based LTIP awards see page 26.
+The 2013-2015 LTIP program resulted in below-target payouts as our three-year TSR did not meet the required performance measure for one component of our LTIP program.
+For more information on our performance-based LTIP program see page 25.